Back

 Seed Saving Tips

-1. Allow Flowers to Mature: Let the comfrey plant flower fully.
-The seeds will form after the flowers fade.
+1. Allow Plant to Mature: Let the comfrey plant mature fully.
+(1-2 years).
+The plant will begin to go dormant in late fall early winter

 Certified Organic by